ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 - Whether multithreaded request execution is possible.
 - Data replication parameters.

-## Engine Families
+## Engine Families {#engine-families}

-### MergeTree
+### MergeTree {#mergetree}

 The most universal and functional table engines for high-load tasks.
-The property shared by these engines is quick data insertion with subsequent background data processing. `MergeTree` family engines support data replication (with [Replicated*](replication.md) versions of engines), partitioning, and other features not supported in other engines.
+The property shared by these engines is quick data insertion with subsequent background data processing. `MergeTree` family engines support data replication (with [Replicated\*](replication.md) versions of engines), partitioning, and other features not supported in other engines.

 Engines in the family: